pyrmont/articles.inqk.net/src/_posts/2025-09-15-janet-bundles.md

   resources; and
 - is installable.

-Making a directory isn't that difficult but how do you make a directory 'installable'?
+Making a directory isn't that difficult but how do you make something 'installable'?

 ### Bundle Types

 Unfortunately, for historical reasons, Janet has two types of bundles.

-First, there are **legacy bundles**.[^lb] A legacy bundle is made installable by the presence of a file titled `project.janet` in the _bundle root_.
+First, there are **legacy bundles**.[^lb1] A legacy bundle is made installable by the presence of a file titled `project.janet` in the _bundle root_.
 Legacy bundles were developed to work with the Janet Project Manager (commonly referred to as `jpm`).
-A legacy bundle cannot be installed by the `janet` binary alone.
+A legacy bundle cannot be installed by the `janet` binary alone.[^lb2]

 Second, there are **modern bundles**.[^mb] A modern bundle is made installable by the presence of an _info file_ and a _bundle script_.[^ib] Once you get a